Access more than 2,800 free audio/video Bible studies totaling more than 1,400 hours!

 If you do not keep things in their proper place and time, you will never understand God's word.
 We provide these studies and materials with a desire to lead those hungry to learn the word of God into an understanding of the framework of Scripture.

 As the Bible student understands WHERE they are in terms of Dispensations (a big word but important enough to learn!) they will avoid confusion.
-It's as easy as understanding that God's command to Adam regarding not eating of the tree of knowledge is not to you or His commandment to Noah to build an Ark do not belong to THIS Dispensation in which we now live.
+It's as easy as understanding that God's command to Adam regarding not eating of the tree of knowledge is not to you.
+His commandment to Noah to build an Ark does not belong to THIS Dispensation in which we now live.